 Submit

-Experiment Materials

-The tutorial document created by Warby et al. is attached to this packaged.
-Our interactive tutorial will follow that document very closely.

-Participants will be shown a single EEG trace as shown below, and asked to identify the sleep spindle by clicking on it.
-Once the participant has highlighted the relevant area they will be asked to submit their answers.
-After they press submit an answer key will be presented and explanatory notes will be provided.
-A mockup of the interface is shown below.

 Feedback

 Please remember that any data pertaining to you as an individual participant will be kept confidential.
 Once all the data are collected and analyzed for this project, I plan on sharing this information with the research community through seminars, conferences, presentations, and journal articles.
 If you are interested in receiving more information regarding the results of this study, or would like a summary of the results, please provide your email address, and when the study is completed, anticipated by December 2015, I will send you the information.
 In the meantime, if you have any questions about the study, please do not hesitate to contact me by email or telephone as noted below.
 As with all University of Waterloo projects involving human participants, this project was reviewed by, and received ethics clearance through a University of Waterloo Research Ethics Committee.
 Should you have any comments or concerns resulting from your participation in this study, please contact Dr. Maureen Nummelin, the Director, Office of Research Ethics, at 1-519-888-4567, Ext.
 36005 or maureen.nummelin@uwaterloo.ca.
 William C (krschen@uwaterloo.ca) Dr. Edith Law (edith.law@uwaterloo.ca)